 Cost Considerations

-- Training a new system requires roughly 2-3x the compute power of standard training
+- Currently requires roughly 2-3x the compute power of standard training, possibly more, with ongoing work to reduce this

 - As an experimental system, early-stage mistakes increase upfront costs further